Skip to main content

 Oils can supplement a dog's diet, but they are not miracle cures.
 They are most useful when they provide specific fatty acids or help with dry skin.
 Many...

-A happy dog with a bandana playing with a chew bone in a calming vet's office.
+A happy dog wearing a bandana plays with a chew bone in a calming veterinary practice.

 A happy dog with pointy ears and a turquoise bandana sitting in front of a healthy meal.

-Couscous is not toxic to dogs but offers little nutritional value.
-It is made from durum wheat and contains gluten, which can trigger intolerances in sensitive...
+Couscous is not toxic to dogs, but it has little nutritional value.
+It is made from durum wheat and contains gluten, which can trigger intolerances in...

-A panting dog with pointy ears and a turquoise bandana in a shady garden.
+A panting dog with pointed ears and a turquoise bandana in a shady garden.

 A happy dog with pointy ears and a turquoise bandana in a flat illustration.

 Yes, cheese is fine for most dogs in small amounts.
-Hard and semi-hard cheeses (Gouda, Emmental) contain little lactose and are well tolerated.
-Do not give...
+Hard and semi-hard cheeses (Gouda, Emmental) are low in lactose and well tolerated.
+Do not give blue...

 Illustration of a happy dog on a green meadow, surrounded by nuts and a blue sky.

-Macadamia nuts are toxic to dogs and can cause vomiting, fever and paralysis.
-Walnuts are risky due to mold contamination.
-Cashews and unsalted peanuts are...
+Macadamia nuts are toxic to dogs and can cause vomiting, fever and signs of paralysis.
+Walnuts are risky because of the danger of mold.
+Cashews and unsalted...

 A white dog with pointy ears and a green bandana playing happily in a garden with gentle hills.